 Aspect Virtual Gaming - 2218 Millar Avenue

-VR is a hot new thing that seems to be finally making strides in terms of the technology and playability (I haven’t tried the Playstation version yet, but I’ve heard some good things).
+VR is a hot new thing that seems to be finally making strides in terms of technology and playability (I haven’t tried the Playstation version yet, but I’ve heard some good things).
 I got a sneak preview tour of Aspect Virtual Gaming, which is now open and gearing up to do cool things.
-They have several different types of VR interfaces, from console based computer stations to big rooms and race simulators.
+They have several different types of VR interfaces, from console-based computer stations to big rooms and race simulators.
 I got a chance to play a few games in one of the big rooms and it was pretty fantastic.
 I fought an onslaught of zombies, before I panicked and got overrun.
 It’s freaky when they come up behind you!
 Aspect doesn’t serve food or booze yet, but they have plans to very soon.
 It’s a great place for group or singles play.
 And like any of these places, you don’t have to be a ‘gamer’ to check them out.
 Aspect VR has plenty of programs for people that aren’t experts in video gaming, including kids and grandpa and grandma.
 Saskatchewan doesn’t have anyone else doing VR on this scale.

 I think the inclusivity of all of these gaming restaurants and bars is great.
 We nerds come from a culture that was traditionally not a cool thing (more like something you’d get stuffed in a locker for).
 The idea that everyone is welcome to head down to these establishments for some button mashing, regardless of your gaming skill, age, or anything else, is a very Saskatoon idea to me.